-This reserve represents the cumulative losses of the Company.
+The profit and loss account represent the cumulative profits and losses of the Company less dividends.

-15. Related party transactions
+14. Related party transactions

-The Company is a wholly-owned subsidiary of Project Steel Topco Limited.
-Limited and as such has taken advantage of the exemption permitted by Section 33 Related Party Disclosures, not to provide disclosures of transactions entered into with other wholly-owned members of the Group.
+The company has taken advantage of the exemption permitted by Section 33 'Related Party Disclosures' not to provide disclosures of transactions entered into with wholly owned subsidiaries with the Group.